How to succeed in the Kubestronaut exam

 false

-I was able to get a perfect score without any special study.
+I was able to get a perfect score without any special studying.

-If you have some basic knowledge of Kubernetes, you should be able to pass without any problems.
+If you have a basic understanding of Kubernetes, you should be able to pass without any problems.

-There is no official simulator, but if you are not confident, it is a good idea to use mock test question collections provided by sites such as Udemy.
+There is no official simulator, but if you are not confident, you can use practice exam question sets provided on platforms like Udemy.

 KCSA (Kubernetes and Cloud Security Associate) Strategy

-Personally, I feel that this is the second most difficult exam after CKS.
-Also, the test language is currently only available in English.
+Personally, I found this exam to be the second most difficult after the CKS.
+Also, currently, the only language of study for the exam is English.

-I studied using the mock exam site below, but I feel I should have spent a little more time studying.
+I used the following practice test website to study, but I feel I should have spent more time studying.

-You will then receive an email from a CNCF representative within about a week, inviting you to a dedicated Slack group, signing up for a mailing list, and confirming the size of your commemorative jacket.
+After about a week, you will receive an email from a CNCF representative inviting you to a dedicated Slack channel, registering you for a mailing list, and confirming the size of your commemorative jacket.

-Regarding the commemorative jacket, there is a possibility that CNCJ will distribute it on behalf of the CNCF in Japan, but the details are unknown.
+Regarding the commemorative jackets, CNCJ may distribute them in Japan, but the details are unknown.
 I received my jacket at the CNCF 10th anniversary event.

-I hope this article will be helpful to all engineers who are aiming to become Kubestronauts.
+I hope this article will be helpful to all engineers aiming to develop Kubetronaut.

 If you are interested in SRG, please contact us here.